 The office-first model is a hybrid work model in which employees primarily work from the office and work from home occasionally.
 This model is popular as businesses seek to balance remote work and in-person collaboration.

-Ultimately, the office-first hybrid model is a popular compromise between traditional office work and remote work models, with its success depending on the needs of the individual organization.
+Ultimately, the office-first hybrid model is a popular compromise between traditional office work and remote work models, with its success depending on the individual organization's needs.

 The remote-first hybrid work model allows employees to work from home or any remote location for most of the week.
 This model also allows for some in-person interaction, such as meeting for team projects or attending company events.